Berlin-Law-code/awesome-fdc-survey/README.md

 ### Model in the Loop
 ![Image Alt Text](figures/4_2.png)
-MITL mechanism deeply integrates world models, multimodal perception, and adaptive algorithms, enabling the system to autonomously form a closed feedback loop of perception, planning, execution and verification.
-By continuously monitoring task states, predicting potential risks, and dynamically adjusting strategies, the MITL mechanism aims to significantly reduce reliance on external intervention, thereby enhancing autonomy and efficiency.
+MITL mechanism embeds failure detection and recovery capabilities directly within the robotic system, relying on internal models to monitor and respond to failures autonomously.
+This paradigm offers greater scalability and adaptability, as it reduces the need for constant human involvement.
 > Notice: None.`

 | Paper | Published in | Code/Project |